Difference Between Flu and Pneumonia

 You may not realize you need to visit a doctor until you’ve been ill for a long time since the symptoms are so similar.
 An evaluation, which may include listening to your lungs and perhaps a chest x-ray or blood test, can help a doctor decide whether you have pneumonia.

 If the doctor suspects bacterial pneumonia, antibiotics (or antifungals if the infection is caused by a fungus) will most likely be prescribed.
-Pneumonia is infectious regardless of what caused it.
+Pneumonia is infectious regardless of what causes it.

-The same precautions that you use to avoid colds and flu washing your hands, wiping germy surfaces, covering your mouth while coughing and sneezing apply to pneumonia as well.
+The same precautions that you use to avoid colds and flu, washing your hands, wiping germy surfaces, and covering your mouth while coughing and sneezing, apply to pneumonia as well.

 Main Differences Between Flu and Pneumonia

-4. Flu sore muscles in your legs, arms, body, whereas in pneumonia, pain in the chest severely.
+- Flu causes sore muscles in your legs, arms, and body, whereas pneumonia causes pain in the chest severely.

-5. Symptoms of Flu are Nausea and headache, loss of appetite, high fever, chills, sweat, whereas symptoms of pneumonia are coughing with mucus, disorientation, extreme fatigue.
+- Symptoms of Flu are Nausea and headache, loss of appetite, high fever, chills, and sweat, whereas symptoms of pneumonia are coughing with mucus, disorientation, and extreme fatigue.